All events

 Director’s note: “In 2021, I made traces of a moment that would otherwise be inevitably lost and filmed Mollies before their imminent eviction.
 Their long-standing home was torn down the following spring.
 An aquarium is to be built in its place.
 For Mollies, living together was not just about seeking a different way of living, but also about the need to form a community that would embrace and empower.
 The difficulty of trying to find a new place spacious enough to accommodate all nine members crashed with personal frictions between them and they did not survive as a collective.
 Aalo comes from Finland, Jone from Lithuania, Aoife was born in Dubai.
 Neo uses no pronouns, several use they/them, several are transitioning.
 Mollies was constantly shifting in shape and size, their friends and lovers finding a temporary refuge at the trailer park.
 This is a space of fluidity in more ways than one.
 It is a film about togetherness, made together, offering a glimpse of queer everyday life led outside the patriarchal-capitalist complex, while also being a record of the time spent together, doing nothing, like beasts.
 Ultimately, I felt the need to inscribe myself into the film.
 The post-pandemic years marked the moment when I questioned my own practice of love and grappled with my own gender.
 The Garden Cadences is also a dialogue with oneself.”

-5. Unbound (preceded by Skate+) + Q&A with directors
+6. Unbound (preceded by Skate+) + Q&A with directors

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 Unbound (preceded by Skate+) + Q&A with directors

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 A group of abuse survivors from the ballet world walk out of toxic companies & start a radical, inclusive, supportive new company of their own.
 Led by a gender fluid ballet insurgent, they fight to reclaim the stage.
 To succeed, they must start from nothing, face past traumas, fight for justice, & find belief to dance again with defiance and joy.